spatialthoughts/courses/end-to-end-gee-output/01_python_api_syntax.md

 #### Initialization

 First of all, you need to run the following cells to initialize the API and authorize your account.
+You must have a Google Cloud Project associated with your GEE account.
+Replace the `cloud_project` with your own project from [Google Cloud Console](https://console.cloud.google.com/).

-You will be prompted to sign-in to the account and allow access to *View and Manage your Earth Engine data*.
-Once you approve, you will get an a verification code that needs to be entered at the prompt.
+You will be prompted to allow the notebook to access your Google credentials to sign-in to the account and allow access to *Google Drive and Google Cloud data*.
+Once you approve, it will proceed to initialize the Earth Engine API.
 This step needs to be done just once per session.

 ```python